CLoaKY233/MIST/README.md

 #### Zed Editor

-Add the following configuration to your Zed editor settings:
+Add the following to your Zed editor settings:

 ```json
 "context_servers": {